Staphylococcus aureus: Research

 In 2015, Novartis Vaccines and Diagnostics, a former division of Novartis and now part of GlaxoSmithKline, published promising pre-clinical results of their four-component Staphylococcus aureus vaccine, 4C-staph.

+In addition to vaccine development, research is being performed to develop alternative treatment options that are effective against antibiotic resistant strains including MRSA.
+Examples of alternative treatments are phage therapy, antimicrobial peptides and host-directed therapy.

 Standard strains

 A number of standard strains of S. aureus (called "type cultures") are used in research and in laboratory testing, such as: